MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 AppCenter.start(withAppSecret: "{Your App Secret}", services: [MSPush.self])
 ```

-Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
+Make sure you've replaced `{Your App Secret}` in the code sample above with your App Secret.
 Also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.

 > [!NOTE]
 > The first time App Center Push starts, the system may prompt the user to grant the application permission to send notifications.
 To delay this prompt, start App Center Push later by omitting the `MSPush` class from the `start:withServices:` method.
 When you're ready to prompt the user, call the `startService:` method and pass the `MSPush` class.
 For all subsequent app launches, start `MSPush` as early as possible to ensure that all push notifications are captured.

 ## Intercept push notifications

 You can set up a delegate to be notified whenever a push notification is received in foreground or a background push notification has been tapped by the user.
-The delegate may also be woken up when a notification is received in background if you have enabled [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](#custom-data-in-your-notifications) flag set to true.
+The delegate may also be woken up when a notification is received in background if you've enabled [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](#custom-data-in-your-notifications) flag set to true.

 > [!NOTE]
 > If silent notifications are enabled and you push a notification with `content-available: 1`, then the delegate may be triggered twice for the same notification: when the notification is received in background and when it is tapped.